Hand made books for photographers

 You will also receive supporting documentation and free access to a complete video tutorial on book making.
 This video is your companion to the workshop and demonstrates the whole process and all the techniques so you can refer back to it at any stage you need to.

-The course will run over two consecutive mornings, from 9.30am to 1.00pm.
-We will invite everyone to become a Zoom contact and then we use this platform for our group sessions.
-We break up each morning into little 30-40 minute segments, which helps to keep everyone fresh and allows breaks from the screen.
-It also means we can break off regularly for a cuppa, comfort break and to try out a few of the techniques of course!
+The course will run over two consecutive mornings, from 9.30am to c.1.00pm.
+We will invite everyone to a Zoom meeting and then use this platform for our group sessions.
+We break up each morning into segments, which helps to keep everyone fresh and allows breaks from the screen, time to make a cuppa and so on.

 The night before the course we’ll send you a link to a series of step by step videos and also a document that shows and describes the steps you’ll need to go through to make your book, with measurements for everything included.
 The idea is not to make a start until we all go through this together, so we can demonstrate and answer questions as required.
-However, you may wish to familiarise yourself with some of the content.
+However, you may wish to familiarise yourself with some of the content if you have time.

 Intro to book making and different book types

 Series of ‘how to’ sessions so we can start planning and making our book – we will cover cutting and folding the paper for our pages, and cutting the book board and cover material/paper.